AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/purchase-connector-android.md

 ## Prerequistes

-- Android AppsFlyer SDK **6.12.2** and above
+- AppsFlyer Android SDK **6.12.2** and above

-## ⚠️ Important Note ⚠️️
+## ⚠️ Important note ⚠️️

-Purchase Connector v2.0.0 can only be used with SDK v6.12.2 (and above), as this is the setup that supports Billing Library v5.2.x.
+The purchase connector v2.0.0 can only be used with SDK v6.12.2 (and above), as this is the setup that supports Billing Library v5.2.x.
-Using Purchase Connector v2.0.0 with an older SDK version will cause the server to reject the Purchase requests.
+Using the purchase connector v2.0.0 with an older SDK version will cause the server to reject the purchase requests.

-## Adding The Connector To Your Project
+## Adding the connector to your project

-1. Add to your build.gradle file:
+1. Add the following to your build.gradle file, where `play_billing_version` is 5.2.x:

 ```groovy
 implementation 'com.appsflyer:purchase-connector:2.0.0'
 implementation 'com.android.billingclient:billing:$play_billing_version'
 ```

-   Where `play_billing_version` is 5.2.x.
 2. If you are using ProGuard, add following keep rules to your `proguard-rules.pro` file:

 ```groovy
 -keep class com.appsflyer.** { *; }